 If you’re eliminating gluten from your diet due to an autoimmune disease such as celiac or you’re just plain ol’ gluten intolerant you’re probably already aware that breads, pastries and pastas are some of the main dishes that contain gluten.

-However, there are a few foods that you may be surprised to learn also contain that notorious gluten (I know I was too when I did my research!).
+However, there are foods that you may be surprised to learn also contain that notorious gluten (I know I was too when I did my research!).

 While potatoes are ok if you’re trying to decrease inflammation, you may want to hold the gravy, or make your own.
 Gravy is heavy on the gluten as it’s usually rouxed up with flour and that is as we know a major player in the world of gluten.